Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 , , ,

-Compaction after a bite
+Seal after a bite

-Treatment after a tick bite in humans
+Treatment after a tick bite in a person

 Where to go if you have symptoms of a tick bite in a person?

 • Azlocillin.
-The agent is administered intravenously.
+The drug is administered intravenously.
 The maximum dosage is 8 grams.
 That is, 2 grams 4 times a day.
-People with allergic reactions should not take it.
-Able to provoke nausea, vomiting, anaphylactic shock.
+It should not be taken by people with allergic reactions.
+Can cause nausea, vomiting, and anaphylactic shock.

-Prevention of a tick bite in humans
+Prevention of tick bites in humans

 Forecast